HazelHawadi/Test-Your-Knowledge/README.md

 Tailored styling for large devices such as laptops and desktops (992px and up).

 ### Existing Features
+- Home Page: Requires a user to enter their name before starting the quiz.
 - Quiz Area: Allows users to answer multiple-choice questions on JavaScript, HTML, and CSS.
 - Progress Tracking: Displays a progress bar to indicate how many questions have been answered.
 - Instant Feedback: Provides immediate feedback on whether answers are correct or incorrect.
-- Score Display: Shows the user's score and the total number of questions attempted.
+- Score Display: Shows the user's name, their score and the total number of questions attempted.
 - Restart Quiz: Allows users to restart the quiz after completion to try again.
+- Stop Quiz: allows the user to end game and go back home to the username page.

 ### Future Features
 - Leaderboard: Create a leaderboard to track and display high scores.